JoarGunnarsson/Raytracing/README.md

 - `materials.py`: Defines material properties used for shading objects.
   - Additional material properties can be added for increased realism.

+## Overview

+The project consists of several Python files, organized as follows:

+- `main.py`: Entry-point for running the code.
+- `constants.py`: Constants defining colors, the size of the image etc.
+- `non_vectorized/`: Contains the non-vectorized version of the ray tracing implementation.
+  - `raytrace.py`: Implements ray tracing algorithms using non-vectorized operations.
+  - `materials.py`: Implements materials.
+  - `objects.py`: Implements scene objects.
+- `vectorized/`: Contains the vectorized version of the ray tracing implementation.
+  - `raytrace.py`: Implements ray tracing algorithms using vectorized operations.
+  - `materials.py`: Implements materials that supports vectorized operations.
+  - `objects.py`: Implements scene objects in a way that supports vectorized operations.

 ## Dependencies
 - `numpy`
 - `matplotlib`